MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-648-Fisheries-Northeastern-United-States/subpart-H-Management-Measures-Scup-Fishery/section-648.122.md

 (6) Minimum mesh size.

-(7) Recreational possession limit set from a range of 0 to 50 scup to achieve the recreational harvest limit, set after the reduction for research quota.
+(7) Recreational possession limit set from a range of 0 to 50 scup.

 (8) Recreational minimum fish size.